+d.
+Update the second element for the connection to the staging database.

+The default values are:

+'''

+<database

+connection-string="Server=.;Database=ADDM_Staging;Trusted_Connection=yes;"/>

+'''

+This default assumes that the database is running on this same staging server (represented with the dot character).
+If not, modify to suit your situation, using either of the server name or its IP address.

-- Update the second element for the connection to the staging database.
-The default values are: <database connection-string="Server=.;Database=ADDM_Staging;Trusted_Connection=yes;"/> - Update the third element to configure whether, and where, the executable should save XML files of the inventory collected from BMC Discovery.
-The default value stores any XML files below the location of the executable (but turns off storage anyway): <staging path="." method="stream"/> You may wish to redirect the path setting for easier access for human inspection. - Save your modified settings file. - 6.
+e.
+Update the third element to configure whether, and where, the executable should save XML files of the inventory collected from BMC Discovery.

+The default value stores any XML files below the location of the executable (but turns off storage anyway):

+'''

+<staging path="." method="stream"/>

+'''

+You may wish to redirect the path setting for easier access for human inspection.
+The method parameter may have any of the values stage, staged (these are two distinct values), prestaged, or stream (for details, look back to The Adapter Executable).

+- f.
+Save your modified settings file. - 3.
 Assuming that you do not wish to trigger the adapter manually every time it needs to run, start Windows Task Scheduler, and create a basic task to run the adapter.

+The command line for the scheduled task (assuming that you have saved your preferred settings, as described above) is simply to invoke the executable.
+Any parameters not specified on the command line are taken from the settings file in the same folder as the executable.

-Important: It is critical that you schedule the adapter to run at times which cannot overlap with the inventory reader uploading the results to the compliance server.
-Check the schedule for the compliance reader on the central compliance server, and avoid this time slot.
+Important: It is critical that you schedule the adapter to run at times which cannot overlap with the inventory beacon uploading the results to the central compliance server.
+Check the schedule for the compliance reader on the compliance server, and avoid this time slot.